wjtje/Trackless-React/README.md

 You need a working Trackless-server and nodejs installation.

-Run the `npm install` command to install all the needed packages
+Run the `npm install` command to install all the needed packages.

+Edit the `src/global.ts` with your infomation.

 Then run the `npm run build` command to build the project.